FAQs & Facts

 To make FirstNet a nationwide network, all states must have a local Radio Access Network (RAN) that connects to the FirstNet core.
 FirstNet is responsible for working through the designated state Single Point of Contact (SPOC) to inform the implementation of each state's RAN and to continue to consult on topics important to the public safety broadband stakeholders.

 FirstNet must offer services at a compelling and competitive cost to attract sufficient public safety users to meet contractual public safety adoption goals and make FirstNet self-sustaining.
 Subscribing to FirstNet services and applications will be voluntary.
-The list price for FirstNet services is available on their website, however FirstNet is actively engaged with NYS OGS to establish State Contract pricing which will be more competitive.
+The list price for FirstNet services is available on their website, however FirstNet is now available on NY State Contract with more competitive pricing.
 Agencies may also negotiate their own rates directly with their AT&T sales contact.